-NCI's Dr. Land adopted the same 50 mile radius that Gould used and Land's results for INEEL (rate per 100,000) are compared with Gould and Idaho as a state.
-Figure 7 below shows that Gould's findings of breast cancer mortality rates are actually lower than Land's.
+NCI's Dr. Land adopted the same 50-mile radius that Gould used and Land's results for INEEL (rate per 100,000) are compared with Gould and Idaho as a state.
+Figure 7 below shows that Gould's findings ofbreast cancer mortality rates are actually lower than Land's.
 This means that Land shows that more women are dying from breast cancer than what Gould shows with the exception of the 1950-54 time period.
-Land's own figures still show an 87% increase in the fifty mile radius around INEEL.
-Gould's understated cancer incidence rates are largely due to not including Clark county (on the north part of INEEL) which had double the state rate for breast cancer mortality though Gould included Clark county in his 100 mile radius.
+Land's own figures still show an 87% increase in the fifty-mile radius around INEEL.
+Gould's understated cancer incidence rates are largely due to not including Clark County (directly North of INEEL)

-Idaho and Utah have the lowest cancer rates in the whole nation.
-The Idaho counties around INEEL enjoyed a breast cancer mortality rate in the first half of the century that was about half the national rate.
+which had about three times the state rate for breast cancer mortality though Gould included Clark County in his 100-Idaho and Utah have historically the lowest mile radius. cancer rates in the whole nation primarily because of the high Mormon population that teaches abstinence to smoking and other health debilitating practices.
+The Idaho counties around INEEL enjoyed a breast cancer mortality rate in the first (pre-nuclear) half of the 20th century that was about half the national rate.
 The four decades in the second half of the century shows a dramatic increase in breast cancer mortality that now approaches the national rates.
-These same counties around INEEL trailed significantly behind even the state mortality rates prior to the 1950's, and now exceed the state breast cancer mortality rate.
+These same counties around INEEL trailed significantly behind even the state mortality rates prior to the 1950's, and now exceeded the state breast cancer mortality rate.
 This anomaly is occurring during an era when the national rates are relatively unchanged with a slight increase of 2%.

-The state of Idaho experienced an increase in the 1980's of 18% which could be attributed to the combined impact in northern Idaho to Hanford and southern Idaho's exposure to the Nevada nuclear bomb fallout and INEEL.
+The state of Idaho experienced a cancer increase in the 1980's of 18% which could be attributed to the combined impact in northern Idaho to Hanford and southern Idaho's exposure to the Nevada nuclear bomb fallout and INEEL.
 Another study in 1997 by the National Cancer Institute (NCI) acknowledged that five of the six counties in the United States receiving the most fallout from Nevada nuclear bomb tests were in southern Idaho.
 NCI came under considerable criticism for withholding the Nevada fallout report for five years because as NCI Director Bruce Wacholz stated to Congress, there did not seem to be any public interest in the report findings.